-On April 23, 2016, members of the Church from local congregation of Cocoa Beach, FL, in partnership with Southeast Volusia Habitat for Humanity, converged in Edgewater, FL, to volunteer in the construction of houses for the less fortunate.
+On April 23, 2016, members of the Church from the local congregation of Cocoa Beach, FL, in partnership with Southeast Volusia Habitat for Humanity, converged in Edgewater, FL, to volunteer in the construction of houses for the less fortunate.
 Some brethren had to drive more than two hours to get to the build site but their enthusiasm never waned.
 They were eager to volunteer to help build future homes for deserving families.
 To ensure the utmost safety, only eleven INC Giving volunteers were pre-selected to work in the construction site but this did not deter the families of the INC Giving volunteers from coming and cheering on their loved ones as they went to work.

 After a safety briefing and introduction by the Site Manager, Ray Allnutt, the INC Giving volunteers were divided into three groups to work on three houses in various stages of construction.

-On House #1, the volunteers were tasked with installing 10 windows, which they finished in just over an hour, to astonishment of HFH crew.
+On House #1, the volunteers were tasked with installing 10 windows, which they finished in just over an hour, to the astonishment of HFH crew.

 Meanwhile, on House #2, three volunteers were nailing together hurricane braces on the roof rafters, working courageously despite the height that they had to deal with.